 We’ve recently launched a chatbot, the CareerForceMN Assistant, on the CareerForce website.
 This new virtual assistant directs job seekers to specific programs that can help them find jobs and build stable careers.
 In the interest of transparency and continuous improvement, we thought we’d share a snapshot of the team process that helped our distributed team meet project goals.

 Teams often follow a sequence of phases as they develop and evolve to deliver strong results, according to psychologist Bruce Tuckman.
 The forming-storming-norming-performing model of team development is a useful framework by which to view our team’s evolution on the MN DEED BOT project.
 Since our team was already distributed between Maine, Minnesota, and Texas, the shift to working from home during the pandemic was a fairly smooth one.
-Ultimately, we identified that team communication and the Agile/Scrum process is as essential to working remotely as to a successful project launch.
+Ultimately, we identified that team communication and the Agile/Scrum process is as essential to working remotely as it is for a successful project launch.
+Here’s why.

-During the forming phase, the team defines working agreements that reflect group goals in the effort to optimize work together.
+During the forming phase, a team defines working agreements that reflect group goals in the effort to optimize working together.
 From the start of the GWW and DEED partnership, we’ve emphasized our common ground.
 Mainers and Minnesotans share a lot of similarities, and this helped us to feel comfortable with each other and build trust as a team.

 - Hellen (GWW Project Manager): “When we kicked off the project, the original DEED team gave us candy gift bags and a poem comparing Maine to Minnesota, with all the reasons why they thought we are a good fit to work together.
 The DEED team jokes about being ‘Minnesota nice,’ but they are in fact truly nice people who know that we are all human and everyone is trying their best.
 The good humor and camaraderie have persisted throughout the partnership and the current DEED team continues to be engaged in all aspects of the CareerForceMN.com platform and the DEED BOT project.”